 RELATED: Best Road Trip Games to Help You Survive a Family Trip — All Free!

 2. Play glow-in-the-dark bowling with plastic water bottles.

-Insert dollar-store glow sticks into bottles filled with water, and use a ball to knock them over.
+Insert dollar store glow sticks into bottles filled with water.
+Use a ball to knock them over.

 When you and your child are ready, lift the balloon and let the baking soda fall into the vinegar.
-Since baking soda and vinegar create an acid-base chemical reaction as soon as they’re combined, the balloon will start to inflate, filling up with the carbon dioxide gas created by the reaction in the bottle.
+Baking soda and vinegar create an acid-base chemical reaction as soon as they’re combined.
+This will cause the balloon to inflate, filling up with the carbon dioxide gas created by the reaction in the bottle.

 Blow through the mouth of the bottle to create bubbles.

-A water bottle with thicker plastic works perfectly.
+A water bottle with thicker plastic works perfectly for this.
 Crack an egg over a plate, then squeeze the empty water bottle slightly to suck up the yolk.

 12. Make reaching the faucet easier for toddlers.

 Use a knife or scissors to cut off the narrow lid and make the channel for the water.
 The plastic around the lid is thicker, so it may be a little harder to cut through.
 Also, depending on your faucet and how curved the spout is, you may have to adjust the extender’s holes or use a different bottle so it stays on.